 How To Assemble the Salad

 Whisk the dressing ingredients together; set aside.
 Dice the salad ingredients and add to a mixing bowl.
 Gently fold the dressing into the salad.
 Cover the salad with plastic wrap.
-Chill for at least one hour before serving to allow flavors to blend.
+Chill for at least one hour, allowing flavors to blend.

 How to Store The Salad